 Figure 1-6 The Message box

 3. Type Steve and press Return.

 The insertion point is already positioned between quotation marks for you.
 (You have to type between quotation marks for Find to work.)
-The pointer turns into a beach ball; it spins while HyperCard looks for a card with the name "Steve" on it.
 The card in Figure 1-7 appears.